fragcolor-xyz/shards/docs/docs/reference/shards/shards/types.md

 Type **Path** is [**String**](#string) type data that is expected to contain a valid path (your operating system or local machine) for loading resources like script files, images, audio files etc.

 !!! note
-    Has keyword [`path`](../../lisp/values/#path) and alias `Path`.
+    Has keyword `path` and alias `Path`.

 A valid **Path** type data string would look like this: `"../../external/sample-models/Avocado.glb"`

 !!! note
     For shards this type is the same as [**String**](#string) type as far as type validations are concerned (when you execute your script Shards first checks the types before running your code).
-However,if the path-string passed is invalid, malformed, or missing the resource to be loaded, the shard will complain with an error message at runtime (i.e., when your code actually runs).
+However, if the path-string passed is invalid, malformed, or missing the resource to be loaded, the shard will complain with an error message at runtime (i.e., when your code actually runs).

 A shard that uses this type is [`(Process.Run)`](../Process/Run/).
 This shard takes a **Path** type in its `:Executable` parameter.